2xer/tr/README.md

 # Useful commands and flags

+## add
+1. Interactively choose hunks of patch between the index and the work tree and add them to the index.

+`git add -p`

 ## commit
 1. Automatically stage files that have been modified and deleted, but new files you have not told Git about are not affected.

 `git commit -a`

+2. Reuse commit message from existing commit or last commit on current branch by using HEAD.

+`git commit --reuse-message=HEAD`

 ## log
 1. Show the commits in a graph and in a more concise and readable format.